Two Friends (2015 film): Release

-The film had its world premiere at the Cannes Film Festival, during the International Critics' Week, on 18 May 2015.
+The film had its world premiere at the Cannes Film Festival, during the Critics' Week, on 18 May 2015.
 It was nominated for two awards, including the Golden Camera award.
 It was first released in French theaters on 23 September 2015.

 Reception

 Box office

 Two Friends grossed $0 in North America and $125,812 worldwide, against a production budget of about $3.3 million.

 Critical response

 On French review aggregator AlloCiné, the film holds an average rating of 3.6 out of 5, based on 18 critic's reviews.
 Peter Debruge of Variety wrote that the film captures "a sense of genuine emotion many directors never accomplish in their entire careers".
 Jordan Mintzer of The Hollywood Reporter called it "a charming if not entirely convincing feature debut".

 Jonathan Romney at Screen Daily says it was "Elegantly shot, the whole thing nevertheless seems at once thin and over-cooked: Philippe Sarde's lush orchestral score feels excess to requirements, given the intimate, ultimately claustrophobic scale of the drama."

 Mubi writes, "The latest filmmaker in the Garrel dynasty, Philippe’s son Louis picks up the camera for this, his debut feature as writer-director.
 Co-written with his regular collaborator Christophe Honoré, Two Friends is a terrific 21st-century spin on the classic—and yes, French—love-triangle drama."